Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–additional.md

 **Scene** documentation files are named as follows:
 - **Filenames** begin with the word **"scene"** in all lower case.
 - This is then followed by the **filename** as it is in the project of the **scene** being documented.
-- Each word is separated by a hyphen.
+- Each word is separated by a hyphen `-`.

 Example **filename**:
 `scene-(SceneFileName).dox`